 Spread across the Point Brown Peninsula on Washington's scenic mid-coast, this salty Gray's Harbor town was once a cattle ranch and then a favorite destination for Hollywood jet setters.
-It had a rough time in the 1970s and 1980s, but it has grown by nearly 50% in the last ten years.

 Tucked amid lavendar farms on the scenic Olympic Peninsula, Sequim is quiet, safe and relaxed.
 It is a great retirement spot!

 East of the Cascades, picturesque Wenatchee is surrounded by mountains, rivers and apple orchards.
 While outdoor recreation abounds, cultural amenities are in good supply, too.

 Washington was the 42nd state to enter the union on November 11, 1889.
 The initial state constitution proposed women's suffrage and prohibition.
 Both ideas were removed from the final document.
 Women did not gain the right to vote in the Evergreen State until 1910.

 The country's 18th largest state has six distinct geographic areas.
 The northwest corner contains the rugged Olympic Mountains.
 The Coast Range, in Washington's southwest corner, include the Willapa Hills.
 The Rocky Mountains and Cascade Mountains also cut through the state.
 The Columbia Plateau has fertile land.
 A large portion of the population lives in the Puget Sound Lowlands.
 Ports like Anacortes and Skagit have helped the state maintain its role as a leader in trade.